EbrahimiAmirHosein/TCGA-Histology-Hub/README.md

-# Usage Guide for `download_tcga_slides_by_type_and_projects.py`
+# TCGA-Histology-Hub
+Central hub for TCGA histology data.

-This guide explains how to use the `download_tcga_slides_by_type_and_projects.py` script to download metadata and optionally tissue slides, diagnostic slides, or both from TCGA projects via the GDC API, with the ability to filter by specific patient IDs.
+This guide explains how to use the script to download metadata and optionally tissue slides, diagnostic slides, or both from TCGA projects via the GDC API, with the ability to filter by specific patient IDs.
 The script dynamically fetches all TCGA projects with slide images, organizes data by patient, and generates CSV summaries for each project and a combined summary for all projects.

 ## Prerequisites